Student Code of Conduct and Community Standards

 • Failure to provide services

-• Arbitrary and/or capricious actions by a College employee or administrative office
+• Arbitrary and/or capricious actions by a University employee or administrative office

 • A policy or procedure applied unfairly and/or in a different manner than it was applied to others